ML1104/petomatic-frontend/README.md

 ## USAGE GUIDE

-1) Use laragon's .test to open from server (has to be in root directory)
+1) Use laragon's .local to open from server (has to be in root directory)